SaltwaterC/kitchen-docker-host-vagrant/README.md

   name: chef_zero
   require_chef_omnibus: true # just checks the presence of a Chef Omnibus installation instead of passing a Chef version
 ```

+## Thick containers for Docker

+Even though this isn't the usual use case, Docker is perfectly capable of running traditional containers (i.e. OpenVZ like).
+These thick containers behave more like a virtual machine, but they are very quick to provision unlike actual VM's.

+Some of the goals for these Dockerfile templates:

+ * Have an actual init system as PID 1.
+ * The init should actually start services inside the container.
+Sometimes, this may be rather difficult with upstart / systemd.
+ * Have a working SSH service.
+Even though it's not a hard dependency for Kitchen (you may [monkeypatch the driver to use docker exec](https://medium.com/brigade-engineering/reduce-chef-infrastructure-integration-test-times-by-75-with-test-kitchen-and-docker-bf638ab95a0a) instead), this service is available by default on virtually all cloud providers.
+ * The containers should respond to shutdown commands in a consistent way.
+ * Have all the basic bits baked into the images (rsync, Chef Omnibus).

+kitchen-docker supports custom Dockerfiles via the [dockerfile](https://github.com/portertech/kitchen-docker#dockerfile) driver configuration option.

+This is the list of supported distributions with these Dockerfiles:

+ * CentOS 6.7 (also useful for targeting Amazon Linux)
+ * Ubuntu 15.04
+ * Debian 8.2

+For systemd to work, it requires at least CAP_SYS_ADMIN.
+For the shutdown support to work, I had to run the containers in privileged mode.
+There's too much work to figure out an exact list of capabilities and there's no guarantee as privileged provides more privileges than enabling all the supported capabilities.